UnifiedID2/uid2-docs-preview/preview/docs/guides/dsp-guide.md

 ---
 title: DSP Integration
 sidebar_label: DSP Integration Guide
-description: A guide for DSPs who transact on UID2s in the bid stream.
+description: A guide for DSPs who transact on UID2s in the bidstream.
 hide_table_of_contents: false
 sidebar_position: 05
 ---